 A novelist, journalist, film doctor and screenwriter, playwright, and poet, Reyher produced volumes of notes, research, and prose.
 He was interested in many topics, especially American folklore, and conceived many book projects, including a history of poker.
 Reyher was active in Hollywood at several studios, including RKO, MGM, and Paramount.
 His most famous work is The Man the Tiger and the Snake.

 In 1917, Ferdinand Reyher married Rebecca Hourwich, the head of the Boston and New York offices of the National Women’s Party, a prominent political and women’s rights activist, and author.
 The Reyhers’ marriage ended in divorce in 1934.

 Reyher later married Chinese writer and translator Eileen Chang (Zhang Ailing) in August 1956.
-The two met at The MacDowell Colony.
+The two met at MacDowell.

 Reyher was among those who helped to extricate German playwright, poet, and dramatic theorist Bertolt Brecht (1898-1956) and his family from Nazi Germany in 1941.
 He also actively promoted the translation and performance of Brecht’s works in the U.S. Reyher and Brecht made attempts to collaborate on various works.